kami93/SHpark/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "sng.hyn.park@gmail.com"
+email: "seonghyp@kaist.ac.kr"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I focus on multimodal representation learning.
-In particular, much interest of mine is now on capturing complementary interactions between texts and vision and a model's sense of uncertainty under quantitative and qualitative variations in the multimodal information.
-I am pursuing my Ph.D. degree at [Algorithmic Intelligence Laboratory @ the KAIST AI](http://alinlab.kaist.ac.kr/index.html), advised by Dr. Jinwoo Shin (My official terms of study start from September 2021).
+Much interest of mine is on capturing complementary interactions between texts and vision with temporal actions.
+I also study a multimodal learning model's sense of uncertainty under the variations in data quality.
+As for my academic career, I am a Ph.D. student member of [Algorithmic Intelligence Laboratory @ the KAIST AI](http://alinlab.kaist.ac.kr/index.html), advised by Dr. Jinwoo Shin.
 Previously, I graduated from Hanyang University with M.S. and B.S degrees under Dr. Jun-Won Choi, where I studied machine learning models for motion forecasting.
 Please find my CV for more details!

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.